 \subsection{Setup}

-For a comprehensive description of datasets, tasks, metrics, baselines, and implementation details, please refer to Appendix~\ref{app_subxec:setup}.
+For a comprehensive description of datasets, tasks, metrics, baselines, and implementation, please refer to Appendix~\ref{app_subsec:setup}.
 Here, we briefly summarize the core experimental settings as follows:

-\textbf{Datasets:} We use three main datasets: (1) automatically constructed prompt-image pairs for training, generated by the original model using ChatGPT-4 prompts~\cite{gpt4}; (2) IGMU~\cite{ccs/IGMU} for standard evaluation, with both unsafe and matched benign prompts; and (3) I2P~\cite{ccs/UnsafeDiffusion} and MMA~\cite{cvpr/MMADiffusion} for robustness evaluation under human-crafted and adversarial jailbreak prompts.
+\textbf{Datasets:} We use three main datasets: (1) automatically constructed prompt-image pairs for training, (2) IGMU~\cite{ccs/IGMU} for standard evaluation, with matched unsafe--benign prompts; and (3) I2P~\cite{ccs/UnsafeDiffusion} and MMA~\cite{cvpr/MMADiffusion} for robustness evaluation under human-crafted less-explicit or paraphrased cases, and adversarial jailbreak prompts.

-\textbf{Unlearning Tasks:} Aligned with recent studies on concept removal~\cite{nips/AdvUnlearn,iclr/CPE,ccs/IGMU}, we instantiate three representative targets that span a taxonomy of concept types: (i) \textit{NSFW} (nudity), modeling a local yet abstract attribute; (ii) \textit{Van Gogh} style, capturing a global and abstract artistic attribute; and (iii) \textit{Church}, representing a local and concrete object category.
-We adopt these canonical targets throughout.
-Additional targets (e.g., blood, other artist styles, tables, themes, persons, brands) admit a straightforward mapping to the above categories and are treated analogously; per-target elaboration is therefore omitted.
+\textbf{Unlearning Tasks:} Aligned with recent studies~\cite{nips/AdvUnlearn,iclr/CPE,ccs/IGMU}, we instantiate three representative targets that cover three common concept archetypes in IGMU: (i) \textit{NSFW} (nudity), representing a local yet abstract attribute; (ii) \textit{Van Gogh}, representing a global and abstract stylistic concept; and (iii) \textit{Church}, representing a local and concrete object category.
+Additional targets (e.g., other artist styles, themes, objects, brands) admit a straightforward mapping to the above categories and are treated analogously; per-target elaboration is therefore omitted.